sara-nl/griddocs/source/Pages/Practices/data_replication.rst

         RetryCount = 3;
     ]

-This jdl mentions the script ``scriptInputData.sh`` (as value of Arguments) which will be submitted to the WMS, and run on a worker node.
-This script needs an inputfile, and expects an LFN as argument.
-We will use the file that we copied to an SE earlier.
-In the ``DataRequirements`` section, we mention the LFN of this file as value of ``InputData``.
+This :abbr:`JDL (Job Description Language)` mentions the script ``scriptInputData.sh`` (as value of Arguments) which will be submitted to the :abbr:`WMS (Workload Management System)`, and run on a Worker Node.
+This script needs an inputfile, and expects an :abbr:`LFN (Logical File Name)` as argument.
+We will use the file that we copied to an :abbr:`SE (Storage Element)` earlier.
+In the ``DataRequirements`` section, we mention the :abbr:`LFN (Logical File Name)` of this file as value of ``InputData``.
 Notice that the ``DataCatalogType`` and ``DataCatalog`` are also described.
 You can copy these values.

 Note that this in itself is not enough for the script to use the file.
 It still needs to be copied to the worker node where the job lands.
-All that is achieved by this JDL description is that the job will land close to an SE which contains the needed data.
+All that is achieved by this :abbr:`JDL (Job Description Language)` description is that the job will land close to an :abbr:`SE (Storage Element)` which contains the needed data.
 The copying is done by the script itself.
-To actually copy the file associated with this LFN from the SE to the WN, the script uses an ``lcg-cp`` command.
+To actually copy the file associated with this :abbr:`LFN (Logical File Name)` from the :abbr:`SE (Storage Element)` to the :abbr:`WN (Worker Node)`, the script uses an ``lcg-cp`` command.
 The script ``scriptInputData.sh`` is shown below.

 The script gets the file, performs the ``ls`` command and shows the content of the file to ``stdout``.